ferran-candela/upc-aidl-2021-image-retrieval/imageretrieval/README.md

 2. We have named it "scratch".
 The trained models have most of the layers frozen and we unfrozen only some, usually the last or others that we believe are adequate for our objective.
 In this case is a complete training method with all phases: train, evaluate and test.

 ## Train Datasets
-We can use two datasets for train.
 We can use two datasets to train.
 The environment variable DATASET_USEDNAME defines which one to use: "fashionproduct" or "deepfashion"

 ## Train Results
 The results are saved in three ways and in the folder of each model.